Radiation444/DSA-Project/README.md

 - **Community Detection (SLPA)**
   - Runs Speaker-Listener Label Propagation Algorithm for overlapping community detection
   - Visualizes communities live
+  - (NOTE TO THE USER: PLEASE ENSURE THAT EDGE WEIGHTS ARE GREATER THAN 30 IF YOU WANT TO SEE MEANINGFUL COMMUNITIES, BECAUSE THE ALGORITHM IS      DESIGNED IN SUCH A WAY THAT EDGES BELOW 30 WEIGHT ARE NOT INCLUDED FOR LABEL PROPAGATION)
 - **Hybrid Recommendation System**
   - **Friend Recommendations**
     - Jaccard similarity (mutual friends)